ragaeeb/rabbito/README.md

 - `urls`: An array of URLs to check
 - `options`: (Optional) Configuration options
-    - `timeoutMs`: Timeout for each URL check in milliseconds
+    - `timeoutMs`: Timeout for each URL check in milliseconds (the request is aborted when exceeded)
     - `httpsOnly`: Whether to only allow HTTPS URLs (default: false)

 **Returns:**